The Party (1990 film): Reception

 Lynn Saxberg wrote in The Ottawa Citizen that the film "has the disturbing scenes and language you might expect in a maximum-security penitentiary, but Falardeau also shows a dry sense of humor and a surprising amount of tenderness."
 Saxberg also observed that the main focus of the movie is "the show, but what's happening backstage is the meat of the film."

 Elizabeth Aird of The Vancouver Sun said that "Falardeau wears his politics on his sleeve; he clearly despises the Quebec prison system and the bureaucrats and guards who run it."
-She goes on to note that Falardaue would like for viewers have empathy for the prisoners, and goes out of his way not to "tell us why any of them is behind bars; Falardeau's great triumph is that he doesn't separate politics and passion: This is a message movie, yes, but one that goes straight for the heart."
+She goes on to note that Falardeau would like for viewers have empathy for the prisoners, and goes out of his way not to "tell us why any of them is behind bars; Falardeau's great triumph is that he doesn't separate politics and passion: This is a message movie, yes, but one that goes straight for the heart."

 Canadian film critic Jay Scott wrote the movie "is certainly an assault on 'good taste' but it is deeply understanding of, and compassionate toward, human behavior."
 He also opined that "it escapes the oppressive symbolism and camp leering of most prison pictures, straight or otherwise; like the cons it is about, Le Party comes right out and says what it has to say, no holds barred ... even behind bars."